TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * What does it mean to make progress in my game or puzzle?
 * Is there enough progress in my game?
 Is there a way I can add more interim steps of progressive success?
 * What progress is visible, and what progress is hidden?
 Can I find a way to reveal what is hidden?
+* Can I use aesthetics to show visible progress.

 ### 56. Parallelism
 * **Parallelism** pertains to the principle that players gravitate towards answering the questions that are easiest for them.